rizzini/my_personal_bash_scripts/README.md

 - Designed for easy parsing by widgets or other scripts.

 **Changelog:**
-- Fixed output using Awesome font when using "loop" argument
+- Updating the 'loop' argument output to also use the Awesome font.

 ---